pivotal/docs-tap/api-auto-registration/usage.hbs.md

 VMware recommends having your Spring Boot app to be managed using Workloads and the Out-Of-The-Box (OOTB) supply chain.
 See the [Use Out-Of-The-Box (OOTB) supply chains](#using-ootb-supply-chain) for further instructions.
-Alternatively, if you want to use custom supply chains, see [Using Custom Supply Chains](#using-custom-supply-chain).
+Alternatively, to use custom supply chains, see [Using Custom Supply Chains](#using-custom-supply-chain).
-Lastly, if you want to use a different Gitops process or manage the APIDescriptor CR manually, see the [Using other GitOps processes or Manually](#using-gitops-manually) section.
+Lastly, to use a different Gitops process or manage the APIDescriptor CR manually, see the [Using other GitOps processes or Manually](#using-gitops-manually) section.

-## <a id='create-api-descriptor'></a>Create APIDescriptor Custom Resource
+## <a id='create-api-descriptor'></a>Create APIDescriptor custom resource

+This section tells you how to create an APIDescriptor custom resource.

 ### <a id='using-ootb-supply-chain'></a> Use Out-Of-The-Box (OOTB) supply chains